30×30 Health Systems Initiative Commitment Makers

 • Monitor how facilities enter data into the national Health Management Information System.

-• Organize capacity building training for the leaders of various facilities to enhance their knowledge and skills.
+• Organize capacity-building training for the leaders of various facilities to enhance their knowledge and skills.

 • Continue to coordinate faith-based HIV initiatives targeting different congregations.
 The Executive Director of CHAM is the Chairperson of the Board of Director for Malawi Interfaith AIDS Alliance (MIAA).